proteininnovation/MLAbDev/README.md

 This open source software was developed at The Antibody Platform, Institut for Protein Innovation,Boston, USA

-Machine Learning Architect and Designer: Hoan Nguyen,PhD[(https://www.linkedin.com/in/hoan-nguyen-82549420/)]
+Machine Learning Architect and Designer: [Hoan Nguyen, PhD](https://www.linkedin.com/in/hoan-nguyen-82549420/)

 # Sequence-based ML models and Encoding